Skip to content

 Gesamtkunstwerk Tabakfabrik

-Peter Behrens, the inventor of the corporate design, and Alexander Popp designed every single element for their total work of art with 50,000 square meters of covered floor space: the colors (such as the turquoise “Linzer Blau”), the font and the furnishings, from tubular steel chairs at the tobacco leaf tables to door handles and coffee cups.
+Peter Behrens, the inventor of corporate design, and Alexander Popp designed every single element for their work of art with 50,000 square meters of covered floor space: the colors (such as the turquoise “Linzer Blau”), the font and the furnishings, from tubular steel chairs at those tables where the tobacco leaves were torn apart from the stems, to door handles and coffee cups.

 They focused on the people who would work in the Tabakfabrik in the following decades.